Bellefonte teachers bring local history to life with walking tour series

 “We don’t hit everything,” Maris said.
 “We can’t hit everything.
 We don’t walk by everything, but we hit a lot of the major things on tour.”

-Tours are given every Friday, beginning at 1:30 p.m. and start at the Historical Museum.
+Tours are given every Friday through Aug.
+23, except July 5.
+They begin at 1:30 p.m. and start at the Historical Museum.
 Although the hourlong tours are free, a $5 donation is requested.

 Comments